Elevating the Field

 Your most effective tool in your advocacy work is your passion.
 You have stories to share about how your museum's exhibits, programs, and outreach affect the people in your community.
 When making a request of a policymaker, you want to convey how your ask for funding, a new policy, etc. will influence your ability to make positive change in your community.
 Consider calling your Senators and Representative at their Washington DC office to educate them on the issues that matter to your children's museum.
 Now is the time to make your voice heard on the issues that matter to your work and your community.

 ACM works closely with other museum associations so that we speak with one voice in support of museums.
-The American Alliance of Museums offers a variety of materials to support museum advocacy.

 Year-Round Advocacy Actions